bsvo/EDX-introduction-to-Python-for-Data-Science/Basic Plots with matplotlib.md

 *1. Start from scratch: import matplotlib.pyplot as plt.*

-*2. BBuild a scatter plot, where pop is mapped on the horizontal axis, and life_exp is mapped on the vertical axis.*
+*2. Build a scatter plot, where pop is mapped on the horizontal axis, and life_exp is mapped on the vertical axis.*

 *3. Finish the script with plt.show() to actually display the plot.
 Do you see a correlation?*